errbotio/errbot/README.rst

 ===

 Err is a chatbot.
-It allows you to start scripts interactively from your chatrooms for any reason: random humour, starting a build, monitoring commits, triggering alerts...
+It allows you to start scripts interactively from your chatrooms for any reason: random humour, chatops, starting a build, monitoring commits, triggering alerts...

 It is written and easily extensible in Python.